basementbbq/deepsigndocs/source/index.html.md

 # Authentication

-Authenication uses standard Oauth technologies to access the DeepSign API's.
+Authentication uses standard OAuth technologies to access the DeepSign API's.
 The method may vary slightly depending on the DeepSign registration method.
-For example authentication may or may not use a JSON Web Key Set (JWKS).
+For example, the authentication may or may not use a JSON Web Key Set (JWKS).
+The authentication via the DeepSign platform retrieves the access token.
+The access token is then used in the "Authorization" HTTP header to validate the access to the customer's DeepSign.

-> To authorize, use this code:
+> The "access_token" retrieved from the OAuth authentication is used to validate the requests for DeepSign.
+The access_token is used in the Authorization HTTP Header as shown below.

 ```java
 // No example available